coderxio/dailymed-api/README.md

 **This method is intended for internal testing only.
 It has not been secured for external access.**
 ##### Prep:
 - Download SPL zip files `python3 get_zips.py`
-   Example parameter to download SPL zip 4 and unpack 100 SPL files `python3 get_zips.py --select 4 --unzip 100`
+   Example arguments to download SPL zip 4 and unpack 100 SPL files `python3 get_zips.py --select 4 --unzip 100`
    For further assistance `python3 get_zips.py -h`
 ##### Steps:
 1. Create docker container `docker-compose up -d` to bring up the Django API